nixworks/public/news/2013/08/5/index.md

 Get the latest international news and world events from Asia, Europe, the Middle East, and more.
 See world news photos and videos at ABCNews.com

 ### [US military helicopter crashed at a US Marine Camp Hansen in Japan's southernmost prefecture of Okinawa, killing 4 people and injuring 3 others. ](/news/2013/08/5/us-military-helicopter-crashed-at-a-us-marine-camp-hansen-in-japan-s-southernmost-prefecture-of-okinawa-killing-4-people-and-injuring-3-oth.md)
-_Context: Camp Hansen, Japan, Marines, Okinawa, US military_
+_Context: Camp Hansen, Japan, Okinawa, US military, United States Marine Corps_

 ### [More than 160 people are killed in flash floods across Afghanistan and Pakistan. ](/news/2013/08/5/more-than-160-people-are-killed-in-flash-floods-across-afghanistan-and-pakistan.md)
 Flash flooding across Afghanistan and Pakistan has left more than 160 dead and dozens stranded in one of South Asia&#039;s worst natural disasters this year, say officials.